ADVERTISEMENT

 "I’ve not qualified the entire attack on the seventh of October as an illegitimate act of resistance because targeting military bases and military objects is a legitimate act of resistance," she said.

-Muhanna also asked Albanese to weigh in on radicalism in Gaza, noting that "Mein Kampf is popular" there.
-He echoed a March 2023 report by independent watchdog groups that found Gaza schools "regularly call to murder Jews and create teaching materials that glorify terrorism, encourage martyrdom, demonize Israelis, and incite anti-Semitism."
+Muhanna also read an audience question that asked Albanese to weigh in on radicalism in Gaza, noting that "Mein Kampf is popular" there.
+A March 2023 report by independent watchdog groups found that Gaza schools "regularly call to murder Jews and create teaching materials that glorify terrorism, encourage martyrdom, demonize Israelis, and incite anti-Semitism."

 "Given the extremism rampant in at least certain sectors of Gazan society, what role should the U.N. play in deradicalizing Gazans to achieve peace?"
-Muhanna asked.
+Muhanna asked, echoing the audience member.

 Albanese denied those claims.